777388/TerminalAnonymity/README.md

 remember when you first install an alias you'll need to restart the terminal completely to be able to use it from the .bashrc

 Processes and subprocesses that are run through anonymous can not escape the lambda sandbox, that means no writing to file.
+Though there may be case scenarios where sandbox escape from lambda happened, this may be applicable to bug hunting communities.